-Medical marijuana: Voodoo or legitimate therapeutic choice?February 21st, 2013 by Barbara Bronson Gray, Healthday Reporter in Medications /
+Medical marijuana: Voodoo or legitimate therapeutic choice?February 21, 2013 by Barbara Bronson Gray, Healthday Reporter in Medicine & Health / Medications

 (HealthDay)—Imagine a 68-year-old woman with advanced breast cancer, looking for a better way to ease her chronic pain, low appetite, fatigue and nausea.
 Should she or shouldn't she be prescribed marijuana?

 According to the hypothetical case study in the journal, a woman named Marilyn has metastatic breast cancer that has spread to her lungs and spine.
 She's taking chemotherapy and two anti-nausea drugs that just aren't working.
 Despite taking 1,000 milligrams (mg) of acetaminophen, such as Tylenol, every eight hours, she's in pain.
 At night, she sometimes takes 5 to 10 mg of oxycodone, a narcotic pain reliever similar to morphine, to help relieve the pain so she can sleep.

 Marilyn lives in a state where marijuana is legal for personal medicinal use, and her family stands ready to grow it for her.

 One reason not to, in the view of one of the "con" argument's authors, Dr. Robert DuPont, is that it probably wouldn't help her.
 "Although marijuana probably involves little risk in this context, it is also unlikely to provide much benefit," said DuPont, a clinical professor of psychiatry at Georgetown Medical School in Washington, D.C., and the first director of the National Institute on Drug Abuse under Presidents Nixon, Ford and Carter.